michaelraba/michaelraba.github.io/_pages/cv.md

 Skill 3 - This is the most important Skill I have:
 ======

-  * <u>Self-directed & Proactive</u>
+  *  Ability to <b>leverage all resources to identify problems and come up with effective solutions.</b> This includes reading papers, connecting dots, small test, profiling code, <b> asking questions</b>, ...above all, cultivating a deliberate mindset of being super-innovative and multi-diciplinary curious.

-  *  Ability to <b>leverage all resources</b> to identify problems and come up with effective solutions.
-This includes reading papers, connecting dots, small test, profiling code, verification ... super-innovative and multi-diciplinary curious
+  * being <u>Self-directed & Proactive</u>

 Education
 ======